Robert Sugden: 1986–2009

 Feeling guilty, Katie ends the affair the day before her wedding to Andy in February 2004, leaving him devastated.
-However, they resume the affair after the wedding, despite Robert's reconciliation with Donna.
+They resume the affair after the wedding, despite Robert's reconciliation with Donna.
 They intend to run away together but Robert insists they tell Andy the truth when he finds Katie's farewell note, leaving him distraught.
 Donna is also devastated by the revelation and feels betrayed by her boyfriend and best friend.
 The aftermath of the affair leads to Andy waiting in Robert's caravan with a shotgun, planning to kill them both.
-However, he accidentally shoots Jack instead, leaving him fighting for his life.
+He accidentally shoots Jack instead, leaving him fighting for his life.
 Robert initially refuses to forgive Andy but when he realizes that he is responsible for the situation, they reconcile and embrace in the hospital.
 Jack survives the gunshot wound and sticks to the coverup story the boys told the police, but unable to see Andy unpunished for trying to do such a thing to Robert disowns him and he returns alone to Butler's Farm.
 Robert also continues his relationship with Katie.
 In early 2005, Robert proposes to Katie and she accepts, and the pair plan to marry later that year.
-However, Robert is seduced by Sadie King (Patsy Kensit), a woman sixteen years his senior.
+He is seduced by Sadie King (Patsy Kensit), a woman sixteen years his senior.
 Robert and Sadie embark on an affair and Robert thinks he can keep it a secret.
-However, Daz sees Robert kissing Sadie and he tells Andy who confronts Robert in the garage and attacks him.
+Daz sees Robert kissing Sadie and he tells Andy who confronts Robert in the garage and attacks him.
 He tries to force Robert to tell Katie about his affair with Sadie, but Robert insists that Andy is lying.
 Katie eventually learns the truth when she finds erotic text messages on Robert's phone from Sadie.
 Heartbroken, Katie ends the relationship and Andy comforts her, leading to them sleeping together.
 Despite Robert begging her to stay, Katie leaves the village the following day.
 Heartbroken and enraged by Andy and Katie sleeping together, Robert vows to get revenge on Andy, and helps Jimmy King (Nick Miles) and Cain Dingle (Jeff Hordley), set fire to the barn at Butler's Farm.
 Robert sees Jimmy and Cain beat up Andy and stops them.
 Daz accidentally stabs Jimmy with a pitchfork while trying to protect Andy.
 Robert and Cain take Jimmy away and Jimmy's brother, Max (Charlie Kemp), patches him up at the vets.
-However, the truth soon comes out and Jack throws Robert out, disowning him and calls him a traitor.
+The truth soon emerges and Jack throws Robert out, disowns him and calls him a traitor.
 Robert and Andy's feud is reignited by this and Robert starts dating Debbie Dingle (Charley Webb), the mother of Andy's daughter, Sarah (Lilly-Mae Bartley).
 Robert and Debbie plan to go to London, along with Max who was leaving the village after poisoning cows belonging to the Briggs family for his father, Tom (Ken Farrington).
-However, on the day that they plan to leave in October 2005, Andy finds out about Robert and Debbie's plan and forces her to tell him where she is going to meet Robert, he goes there and confronts him, and they start fighting.
+On the day they plan to leave in October 2005, Andy finds out about Robert and Debbie's plan and forces her to tell him where she is going to meet Robert, he goes there and confronts him, and they start fighting.
 Max is forced to separate them and Robert tells Debbie that he doesn't care about her and was only interested in her because of Sarah and wanted to hurt Andy by taking his daughter away.
 Debbie leaves and returns to the village, heartbroken.